scaleoutsystems/fedn-cpp-client/examples/mnist-libtorch-stdvec/README.md

     Response: Heartbeat received

 The client is then waiting for model update requests from the combiner. **Start** a training session either via the Studio dashboard or the Python APIClient.

+**Note:** When starting a session you need to set the helper type to `"binaryhelper"` to enable aggregation on the server side for models saved in `.bin` format!

 The expected output should look similar to this:

     Response: Heartbeat received
     Download in progress: 7bc93a97-0f11-468a-a272-ba0cd96685bf